How To Get A Lawsuit Loan

 Step 3: Your Lawyer Receives the Agreement

-Your lawyer will receive the offer agreement from the funding company, so you still do not need to do anything yourself at this point beyond arranging a conference with your attorney to review the agreement.
+Your lawyer will receive the offer agreement from the funding company, so you do not need to do anything yourself at this point beyond arranging a conference with your attorney to review the agreement.

 Step 5: Get Your Cash Advance

-You consult with your attorney to establish that the agreement is fair.
+Consult with your attorney to establish that the agreement is fair.

 Scroll to Top